Altpapier/hypixel-discord-guild-bridge/README.md

 ### Account Linking

-Link your Minecraft account to the Discord bot using the `/link` slash command for your guild rank to be displayed when sending messages in the guild in game chat Discord channel
+Link your Minecraft account to the Discord bot using the `/link` slash command for your guild rank and Minecraft username to be displayed when sending messages in the guild in game chat Discord channel

 ![description](https://imgur.com/AmhJIfQ.png)